Encyclopedia: Characteristics

 The modern encyclopedia evolved from the dictionary in the 18th century; this lineage can be seen in the alphabetical order of print encyclopedias.
-Historically, both encyclopedias and dictionaries have been compiled by well-educated authors, but they are significantly different in structure.
+Both encyclopedias and dictionaries have been compiled by well-educated authors, but they are significantly different in structure.
 A dictionary is a linguistic work that primarily focuses on an alphabetical listing of words and their definitions.
 Synonymous words and those related by the subject matter are to be found scattered around the dictionary, giving no obvious place for in-depth treatment.
 Thus, a dictionary typically provides limited information, analysis or background for the word defined.
 While it may offer a definition, it may leave the reader lacking in understanding the meaning, significance or limitations of a term, and how the term relates to a broader field of knowledge.

 To address those needs, an encyclopedia article is typically not limited to simple definitions, and is not limited to defining an individual word, but provides a more extensive meaning for a subject or discipline.
 The Merriam-Webster definition of encyclopedia states that it is "a work that contains information on all branches of knowledge or treats comprehensively a particular branch of knowledge usually in articles arranged alphabetically often by subject".
 In addition to defining and listing synonymous terms for the topic, the article can treat the topic's more extensive meaning in more depth and convey the most relevant accumulated knowledge on that subject.
-An encyclopedia article also often includes many maps and illustrations, as well as bibliography and statistics.
+An encyclopedia article also often includes many maps and illustrations, as well as bibliographies and statistics.

 In addition, sometimes books or reading lists are compiled from a compendium of articles (either wholly or partially taken) from a specific encyclopedia.